What type of fire equipment do I need within my properties?

-Although carbon monoxide is colourless, odourless and tasteless.
-There can be signs that indicate incomplete combustion that can be recurring such as yellow or orange flames rather than blue, soot or yellow brown staining around appliances, pilot lights that are frequently blown out and increased condensation inside windows.
+Although carbon monoxide is colourless, odorless, and tasteless.
+There can be signs that indicate incomplete combustion.
+This can be recurring such as yellow or orange flames rather than blue.
+Soot or yellow-brown staining around appliances.
+Pilot lights are frequently blow out.
+Increased condensation inside windows.

 How do I purchase a co2 alarm?

 Most alarms can be purchased from reputable contractors and currently last between 7 and 10 years.
 Some co2 alarms do not warn when they reach the end of their life.
-Which means that they might not function or give the impression of protection and it is important that you make a note of these.
+Which means that they might not function or give the impression of protection.
+You must make a note of these.
 We would suggest that Kiddle or Fire/Angel co2 alarms have a sensor life for 10 years and a 10-year guarantee.
-The kiddle sensor alarm also gives a warning when they are at their useful life so it may be worth looking at this.
+The kiddle sensor alarm also gives a warning when they are in their useful life.

 Not all fire extinguishers are the same.
-They are all different and have different effectiveness depending on the fire.
-So before buying a fire extinguisher it is important that you look carefully at what type of fire it could be used on.
+They are all different and have different effects depending on the fire.
+Buying a fire extinguisher is important.
+Look carefully at what type of fire it could be used on.